 Especially in Florida, families routinely gather and enjoy daylong pool parties while basting in the sun.
 Sadly, as the water splashes and laugher abounds, danger is ever present.
-According to national statistics, during 2005 an average of 10 unintentional drownings occurred on a daily basis.
+According to national statistics, during an average year 10 unintentional drownings occur on a daily basis.
 Over 25% of all fatal drowning victims are children younger than 14.
 In addition, for every 1 child that dies from a drowning incident, another 4 receive emergency medical treatment for a near drowning experience.
 Medically frail elderly persons also have a high drowning incident rate.
 Nonfatal drowning victims can suffer from a host of brain damage injuries, including traumatic brain injury and other neurological damage.
 Many times, nonfatal drowning victims suffer lifelong disabilities, including brain damage, learning disabilities, and memory and speech problems.
 Some victims remain in a permanent vegetative state.

 Below are some additional sobering statistics: